Skip to main content

 Hydration and Blood Viscosity

 Adequate hydration is a simple yet profoundly impactful dietary choice for managing hematocrit.
 Blood plasma, the liquid component of blood, primarily consists of water.
-When the body is dehydrated, decreases, leading to a relative increase in the concentration of red blood cells and, consequently, a higher hematocrit reading.
+When the body is dehydrated, plasma volume decreases, leading to a relative increase in the concentration of red blood cells and, consequently, a higher hematocrit reading.
 This makes the blood thicker, increasing its viscosity.

 Maintaining consistent fluid intake helps preserve optimal plasma volume, ensuring blood remains adequately fluid.
 This reduces the workload on the heart and supports efficient circulation.
 Water, herbal teas, and electrolyte-rich fluids are excellent choices.
 Avoiding excessive consumption of dehydrating beverages, such as highly caffeinated drinks or sugary sodas, also contributes to better hydration status.